UK National Insurance Calculator

 • Class 4: (£50,000 - £12,570) x 6% = £2,245.80

 Compare this to an employee on £50,000 who pays £2,994 in NI, plus their employer pays £6,750 on top.
-The total NI burden on employment income is much higher.
+The total NI burden on employment income (£9,744) is far higher than on equivalent self-employment profits (£2,245.80) - one reason HMRC scrutinises IR35 and "disguised employment" arrangements so closely.
+Use the UK income tax calculator for a full employee vs self-employed take-home comparison.

 Salary Sacrifice and NI Savings

-Salary sacrifice pension schemes reduce both your income tax and NI because the pension contribution comes before NI is calculated.
-A higher-rate taxpayer sacrificing £500/month saves: £500 x 40% income tax + £500 x 2% NI = £210/month.
-Their employer also saves: £500 x 15% = £75/month.
-Many employers pass some of their NI saving back to the employee as an extra pension contribution.
+Salary sacrifice pension schemes reduce both your income tax and NI because the pension contribution comes out of gross pay before NI is calculated.
+A higher-rate taxpayer sacrificing £500/month saves: £500 x 40% income tax + £500 x 2% NI = £210/month in personal tax.
+Their employer also saves £500 x 15% = £75/month in employer NI, and many employers pass some or all of that back to the employee as an additional pension contribution.
+Over a full career those savings compound meaningfully - use the retirement calculator to see the effect on your final pot.

-Rates shown are from HMRC guidance for 2026/27.
 All calculations run in your browser.
-No data is sent to any server.
+No salary data is sent to any server.

 Frequently Asked Questions